autoplot/documentation/javadoc/org/autoplot/datasource/ui/ParamsTextArea.md

-# org.autoplot.datasource.ui.ParamsTextAreaAttempt to make a general-purpose way to make a GUI for a data
+# org.autoplot.datasource.ui.ParamsTextArea

- source.
+Attempt to make a general-purpose way to make a GUI for a data source.
 This should probably be evaluated, because there's another automatic gui-creator that is more effective.

-ParamsTextArea( )
+# ParamsTextArea( )

 ***